lezcano/FOPPL/README.md

 This repository contains a proof of concept of a probabilistic programming language to perform statistical inference.

-We will expand this library with several different algorithms.
+The aim of this library is to provide with proof of concepts of several different sampling algorithms.